Ecommerce loyalty programs are a great way to retain customers, keep them engaged with your brand, and increase revenue through repeat purchases.

 Ecommerce supplement brand Collagen Co also offers points for customers who engage and follow them on social media platforms, sign up for SMS messaging, and leave a review.

-One of the reasons why Amazon Prime is so successful is because they can provide you with an irresistible offer: that item you just ordered…what if you can get that by tomorrow?
+One of the reasons why Amazon Prime is such a successful loyalty program is because they can provide you with an irresistible offer: that item you just ordered…what if you can get that by tomorrow?

 Tiered rewards program